-The RoFRS map is presented on the South Oxfordshire and Vale of White Horse web-based mapping portal.
+The RoFRS map is presented on the South Oxfordshire and Vale of White Horse webbased mapping portal10.

 This dataset is not suitable for use with any planning application, nor should it be used for the sequential testing of site allocations.
 The EA's Flood Map for Planning should be used for all planning purposes, as per the FRCC-PPG.